HLA-A: Natural function

 MHC Class I molecules present small peptides, typically 7-10 amino acids in length, to the immune system.
-A glycoprotein called CD8 binds to residues 223-229 in the α3 domain of HLA-A and this glycoprotein stabilizes interactions between the t-cell receptor on cytotoxic (CD8+) T-lymphocytes and the Class I MHC.
+A glycoprotein called CD8 binds to residues 223–229 in the α3 domain of HLA-A and this glycoprotein stabilizes interactions between the t-cell receptor on cytotoxic (CD8+) T-lymphocytes and the Class I MHC.
 The T-cell receptor also has the potential to bind to the peptide being presented by the MHC.
 In a properly functioning immune system, only T-cells that do not bind self peptides are allowed out of the thymus, thus, if a T-cell binds to the peptide, it must be a foreign or abnormal peptide.
 The T-cell then initiates apoptosis, or programmed cell death.
 This process can happen as quickly as 5 minutes after initial foreign antigen presentation, although typically it takes several hours for death to become apparent.
 This process is the basis of acquired immunity and serves as the primary defense against viruses and other intracellular pathogens.

 Other activities

 By the 1960s, it became evident that factors on donated organs and tissues often resulted in destruction of the donated tissue by the host's immune system.
 MHCs were originally discovered as a result of this observation (see history of HLAs for more details).
 There are two types of peptide presenting complexes, Class I and Class II MHCs.
 Each of these has multiple HLA genes, of which HLA-A is but one.
 There are three major HLAs that should be matched between donors and recipients.
 They are HLA-A, HLA-B, (both Class I MHCs) and HLA-DR (a Class II MHC).
-If the two tissues have the same genes coding for these three HLAs, the likelihood and severity of rejection is minimized.
+If the two tissues have the same alleles coding for these three HLAs, the likelihood and severity of rejection is minimized.